Privacy Policy

 We may disclose and exchange information with law enforcement agencies and regulatory bodies to comply with our legal and regulatory obligations.

-The Company takes reasonable steps to protect the Personal Data provided via the Services from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
+We take reasonable steps to protect the Personal Data provided via our services from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
 However, no Internet or email transmission is ever fully secure or error free.
-In particular, email sent to or from the Services may not be secure.
-Therefore, you should take special care in deciding what information you send to us via email.
-Customers are encouraged not to email Protected Health Information to the Company unless prior arrangements have been made with the Company to ensure email is encrypted.
+Therefore, you should take special care in deciding what information you send to us.

 Where we have given you (or where you have chosen) a password that enables you to access certain parts of our Services, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.